Summary of This Privacy Notice

 You can obtain further information in this respect (including a copy of the Model Clauses) by contacting us at privacy [at] facinghistory.org.

 Facing History is committed to protecting the security of your personal information.
 We use a variety of security technologies and procedures to help protect your personal information from unauthorized access, use, or disclosure.
 For example, we store the personal information you provide on computer systems with limited access, which are located in controlled facilities.
-When we transmit highly confidential information over the internet, we protect it through the use of encryption, such as the Secure Socket Layer (SSL) protocol.
+When we transmit highly confidential information over the internet, we protect it using encryption, such as the Secure Socket Layer (SSL) protocol.
 Credit card payments are processed via a PCI DSS certified payment processor.

 However, the transmission of information via the internet is not completely secure.
 Although we take appropriate measures to safeguard against unauthorized disclosures of information, we cannot guarantee the security of your data.

 Protecting children on the internet is very important to us.
-For that reason, we do not intentionally collect information on our site from children under the age of 16.
+For that reason, we do not intentionally collect information on our sites from children under the age of 16.
 If you are under the age of 16, do not create an account and do not provide us with any personal information.
-Please contact us at [email protected] if you believe we have inadvertently collected information from a child without parental consent so that we may delete the information as soon as possible.
+Please contact us at privacy [at] facinghistory.org if you believe we have inadvertently collected information from a child without parental consent so that we may delete the information as soon as possible.

-We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for.
+We will only retain your personal data for as long as necessary to fulfill the purposes we collected it for.
 (This includes satisfying any legal, accounting, or reporting requirements.)